Hashs7/Hashs7/README.md

 I'm always open to collaboration, discussions, and sharing knowledge.
 Feel free to reach out to me at [contact@sebhernoux.me](mailto:contact@sebhernoux.me) for any inquiries or just to say hi.

-Thank you for visiting my GitHub space.
 May your code be bug-free, your designs pixel-perfect, and your journey in the tech realm be filled with endless possibilities! 🚀✨

 <!--
 **Hashs7/Hashs7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.